jose-m-marrero/MDTanaliza/README.md

 The implemented algorithms, internally referred to as analysis strategies, are as follows:

-- Modify DEM
+- 1: Modify DEM
-- Calculate Sinks
+- 2: Calculate Sinks
-- Calculate Aspect (2 methods)
+- 3: Calculate Aspect (2 methods)
-- Calculate Slope (9 methods)
+- 4: Calculate Slope (9 methods)
-- Gravitational Flows (4 methods)
+- 5: Gravitational Flows (4 methods)
-- Topohazard
+- 6: Topohazard
-- Multiflow (2 methods)
+- 7: Multiflow (2 methods)
-- Hazard (not yet implemented)
+- 8: Hazard (not yet implemented)
-- Interpolation (IDW only)
+- 9: Interpolation (IDW only)

 For the first five strategies, the available reference is:
 Marrero, J.; Vasconez, F.; Espín, P.; Ortiz, R.; Yepes, H.; García, A.; Mothes, P. & Estrella, C. (2019).
 MDTanaliza: understanding digital elevation models when facing gravity-driven flows in a hazard assessment context.
 Earth Science Informatics, 27, 317-328. https://doi.org/10.1007/s41324-018-0230-y

 For the Topohazard strategy, the reference is:
-Marrero, J.; Vasconez, F.; Espín Beón, P.; Sierra, D.; Yepes, H. & Mothes, P. Topohazard, a novel tool for enhancing gravity-driven flow hazard maps: application to Cotopaxi volcano, Ecuador.
-Natural Hazards, Submitted.
+Marrero, J.M; Vasconez, F.J.; Espín-Beón, P.; Sierra, D.; Yepes, H.A. & Mothes, P. (2025).
+Topohazard, a novel tool for enhancing gravity-driven flows hazard maps: application to Cotopaxi volcano, Ecuador.
+Natural Hazards, https://doi.org/10.1007/s11069-025-07702-5.

 To execute MDTanaliza, use the following command: bash
 $ ./MDTanaliza /path/configfile.cfg
+To obtain a clean config file
+bash
+$ ./MDTanaliza N (where N is the number of the strategy)

 To compile the MDTanaliza.c program, refer to the comments in the MDTanaliza.c source file.